nitin-singla/terraform-jul23/labs/variables1.md

 Lab: Variables - 1

-1. Which of the following is not a valid variable type?
+1. Which of the following is not a valid `variable type`?
 * object
 * tuple
 * list